-Chart can visualise data bound from local or remote data.
+Chart can visualize data bound from local or remote data.

 property in series.
 Now map the fields in